Olympic Medals: Myths and Fun Facts

 Olympic medal designs have changed a great deal over the years.
 However, one thing remains the same.
 The Winter Games medals are heavier.
 The Summer Games medals are not as thick as the Winter Games medals, which have a more freestyle layout.
 The Summer Games medals are of a classical and lighter design.

 You cannot tell the difference in weights just by seeing the winners wearing them.
 Both the Winter and Summer medals are heavy, but the Winter Games medals just happen to be heavier.

 If you have seen the athletes accepting their medals on the podium, you have probably noticed that they all either bite their medals or hold them close to their mouths.
 Why is that?

-This is done at the photographer's request for the photo.
-The custom of biting one's medal, especially the gold ones, goes back to an ancient practice of biting into gold to find out if it is real gold.
+This is done at the photographer's request.
+The custom of biting one's medal, especially the gold ones, goes back to an ancient practice of biting into gold to determine if it is real.
 The irony of this is that the gold medal the top winner receives is not real gold.